B1.5 Count to 50 by 1s, 2s, 5s, and 10s, using a variety of tools and strategies.

 Note: In order to understand that quantity remains the same, even if counting by 1, 2, 5, 3, 10, etc., students will need to do many activities like this one using manipulatives.

-Ask students to count a quantity of objects in different ways so that they recognize that the quantity remains the same regardless of the jumps.
+Ask students to count a quantity of objects in different ways so that they recognize that the quantity remains the same regardless of the size of the counting groups.